gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/actions.md

 Send tokens to the player.
 Works with both a fixed amount and a random amount, where you can set the range.

+Also accepts negative numbers.
+When using negative numbers for the `random amount`, make sure you put the lowest number in `min` and the highest in `max`.
+For example: `Min -250` & `Max -5`.

 [Variables](/dashboard/automate_tasks/variables) are available with this action.

 ![Automations / Tasks - Action - Send tokens](/img/dashboard/automate_tasks/actions/action_send_tokens.jpg)